 3. Show interesting videos

-Instead of putting large screens and constructing AV rooms, simply add a QR Code near the artefact.
+Instead of putting large screens and constructing AV rooms, simply add a QR Code near the artifact.
 Interested users can scan the code and watch the video on their smartphones.

 The Seoul Museum of History gives visitors the option of playing videos and sign language videos of exhibits by scanning a QR Code.